ngtuhang/data-analysis/README.md

+Hi there,
-This repository is my portfolio of data analytics projects using Python, SQL, and BI tools
+Welcome to my data portfolio!
+This code repository contains data analytics projects of Python, SQL I've written.